Pavanka1yan/project-scaffolding/docs/index.md

   }
 }
 ```
 Any optional flag (such as `enableAuth` or `enableEf`) removes all related files and packages when set to `false`.
-This means, for example, that disabling `enableAuth` leaves out every authentication package and configuration from the generated project.
+For instance, with `enableAuth: false` there will be no authentication configuration or dependencies anywhere in the generated project.

 Set the environment variable `REACT_APP_ENABLE_AUTH=true` in the React app to toggle authentication.